Have your say Porirua

 Porirua City Council is looking to revitalise the Porirua Market and is seeking an enthusiastic market operator.
 The Council is keen to see tenders from all sorts of organisations and groups and hear their ideas on how to provide a dynamic open-air Saturday market in Cobham Court.
 See our Public Tenders page for more information and to download the Request for Proposal.
 Tenders close 5pm on Friday 8 May 2015.

 The Porirua hearings on Wellington local government reorganisation were held on Thursday 26 March 2015.
 Porirua City Council presented further comments to support its submission of 2 March.
 Mayor Nick Leggett, Deputy Mayor ‘Ana Coffey, Cr Ken Douglas and Chief Executive Gary Simpson all spoke.
 Several other residents took the opportunity to speak to their submissions.

 Approximately 500 people across the region asked to be heard in public session.
 Around 9,400 submissions were received.
 The Commission will release a submissions summary once they have been analysed.
 For information on the other hearings in the region, you can visit the Commission’s website.

-For more information on the regional governance discussions, visit our Local Government Reform News and Local Government Reform Public Consultation pages.
+For more information on the regional governance discussions, visit our Local Government Reform News page.